HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Field name conventions

-The following conventions should be followed when deciding on a new metadata field name or suggesting changes to a current metadata field name.
+The following conventions should be followed when defining a new field name or suggesting changes to a current field name.

-1. Field names should be all lower case and snake_case.
+1. Field names should be all lowercase and snake_case.

     Example: